 Heidi Grant Halvorson wrote a bestselling book entitled, “9 Things Successful People Do Differently.”
 The upshot of the message is that successful people don’t get there because of who they are, per se.
 They reach goals because of how they take action, what they do.
-Successful people, for instance, tend to set very specific goals.
+Successful people have a certain mindset and tend to set very specific goals.
 They also focus on what actions they can take, rather than what actions they need to avoid.

 It is the same thing when setting sales goals for your team.
 Simply making demands without providing the tools is like telling someone to build a house without lumber and nails.
 It’s probably not going to end well.
 If you want to grow a tree, you do not just dump a seed into the ground and yell at it.
 You must plan, cultivate and create change by taking incremental steps.

 If You Don’t Understand it, Kill it!